Opera Mailbox Forensics- Complete Guide on Opera Analysis

 Below mentioned are some of the remarkable features of Opera Mailbox Forensics tool, so let’s have a look!

-• Capable to support both desktop & web-based email client
+• Capable of supporting both desktop & web-based email clients

 • Advanced search options- General, Fuzzy, Proximity, etc.

-• Geolocation image mapping to find image’s geographical location details
+• Geolocation image mapping to find the image’s geographical location details

-• Analysis of obscene images using skin tone feature option
+• Analysis of obscene images using the skin tone feature option

-• OCR technology to fetch out contents from un-editable files
+• OCR analysis to fetch out contents from uneditable files

 How to Perform Opera Mail Forensics to Analyze MBS File?